-Postdoctoral fellowship in machine learning methods for tandem mass spectrometry analysis
+Postdoctoral fellowship in machine learning methods, genomics, and proteomics

-A postdoctoral fellowship is available in the lab of William Stafford Noble in the Department of Genome Sciences at the University of Washington, Seattle, WA, USA.
-The project involves developing, validating and applying machine learning methods for analyzing protein tandem mass spectrometry data.
+Two postdoctoral fellowships are available in the lab of William Stafford Noble in the Department of Genome Sciences at the University of Washington, Seattle, WA, USA.
+Both projects involve developing, validating and applying machine learning methods to large molecular biological data sets.
+One fellow will focus on analyzing protein tandem mass spectrometry data, and a second will focus on analyzing genomic and epigenomic data related to the three-dimensional structure of DNA in the nucleus.
 The research will be carried out in collaboration with a variety of research groups at the University of Washington and elsewhere.

 Our research group develops and applies computational techniques for modeling and understanding biological processes at the molecular level.
 Our research emphasizes the application of statistical and machine learning techniques, such as dynamic Bayesian networks, support vector machines, and neural networks.
 We apply these techniques to various types of biological data, including DNA and protein sequence data, shotgun proteomics mass spectrometry data, and a variety of high-throughput genomic data types.
 More information is available at http://noble.gs.washington.edu.